tcu360/riffstrap/README.md

 - a Web server won't be started
 - your files won't be watched for changes; the task will exit and you'll need to rerun `grunt prod` to rebuild the files
 - a [source map](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) will be generated for your JavaScript, which will make debugging much easier

+Be sure, before pushing to production, that you've filled in the `<title>` and `<meta>` tags in the your main HTML file.
+If your app is availble on the Web, you can check the tags using Facebook's [URL Linter](https://developers.facebook.com/tools/debug) and Twitter's [Card Validator](https://dev.twitter.com/docs/cards/validation/validator).

+If you want usage information for your app, insert your Google Analytics ID into the tracking code at the bottom of your HTML file.
+If not, you can safely remove the tracking code.

 You should also consider trimming down what's in your build, which can significantly reduce the amount of code in your app.
 See the [*Performance*](#performance) section below on how to do custom Bootstrap builds and reduce the size of the Webfont download.